 What do Street Angels York do?

 Each volunteer has a reflective “Street Angels York” jacket so that they are easily recognisable as a professional and safe person to approach.
-They then split into groups of three and patrol the streets and visit pubs and bars.
+They head out as a group of three or four to patrol the streets and visit pubs and bars.

 As a recognised Street Angel volunteers are likely to be approached by individuals needing help or information, from directions to the nearest taxi rank to where to find a safe place to stay for the night.
 Volunteers also identify those in vulnerable situations: single girls needing someone to walk them to a taxi or wait with them for a bus, guys who have lost their mates and their mobile phones, the teenagers drinking cider in the market stalls, or the homeless man who’s just had some guy pour a can of beer over his sleeping bag.
 Volunteers are there to care for those in need, to provide a listening ear and to be a safe and approachable person.

-Volunteers may take out flasks with hot drinks, hand out bottles of water or even flip flops for the inevitable girl whose stilettos have taken their toll.
-The Safe Haven is open from 10 till 2:30 with free hot drinks being served, providing a safe place for people to wait for friends or a taxi home.
+Volunteers hand out bottles of water or flip flops (for the inevitable girl whose stilettos have taken their toll).
 The night ends around 2:30 am with a short time of debriefing and prayer.

 Why do we do it?